-involve a large number of possibilities, such as optimisation problems in logistics or machine learning, and calculation of properties of large molecules.
-Breaking today’s encryption codes is however further away, since running Shor’s famous algorithm requires about one thousand well-functioning Quantum computers will most likely be part of hybrid computing systems, where a quantum computer operates as a co-processor to a conventional supercomputer.
+involve a large number of possibilities, such as optimisation problems in logistics or machine learning, and the calculation of properties of large molecules.
+Breaking today’s encryption codes is further away, since running Shor’s famous algorithm requires thousands of well-functioning

+Quantum computers will most likely be part of hybrid computing systems, where a quantum computer operates as a subroutine or co-processor to a conventional supercomputer.
 The conventional processors will do most of the work, whereas